Terms of Service

 20. SANCTIONS & EXPORT CONTROLS

-Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier: (a) if the Supplier is Epignosis LLC, at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA, (b) if the Supplier is Epignosis UK Limited, at 239 First Floor, Kensington High Street, London W8 6SN, United Kingdom (or such other address as may be properly specified by written notice hereunder).
+Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier: (a) if the Supplier is Epignosis LLC, at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA, (b) if the Supplier is Epignosis UK Limited, at 1 Fore Street Avenue, London, United Kingdom, EC2Y 9DT (or such other address as may be properly specified by written notice hereunder).
 Email notice will be permitted by Supplier if sent to the Customer’s account email address.